GlennToms/glenntoms.github.io/capturetheflag/tryhackme/_posts/2022-03-02-vulnnet-dotpy.md

 {% raw %}{{request.application.__globals__.__builtins__.__import__('os').popen('id').read()}}{% endraw %}
 ```

-Now that we know how to run code raw Python using the `Jinja2` templating engine we have to get past the character black list.
+Now that we know how to run raw Python code using the `Jinja2` templating engine we have to get past the character blacklist.
 Below is the function I wrote to replicate the code given in the research post.
 We need to prepend `\x` to inform `Jinja2` that this is written in `hex` and not the string `5f`.

 ```python